 The respondent is a 27-year-old man from Algeria, who had experienced a total of 25 pushbacks, all in the Evros/Meriç region between Greece and Turkey.
-The respondent, in his most recent pushback, recounted a chain pushback from Bulgaria to Greece, and subsequently from Greece to Turkey on 19th June 2021.
+The respondent, in his most recent pushback, recounted a chain pushback from Bulgaria to Greece, and subsequently from Greece to Turkey on the 19th of June 2021.

-These officers loaded the three men into the back of the trunk of the officers vehicle, which was described as being a black Helix truck.
-The respondent explained they were driven for about 21km to be pushed back to Greece.
-The respondent reccounted the location was near Svilengrad at around 10am.
-The officers forced the men across the border and yelled “go back to Greece and never come back!” in English to the group.
+These officers loaded the three men into the back of their vehicle, which was described as being a black Helix truck.
+The respondent explained they were driven for about 21km before they got pushed back to Greece.
+The respondent remembers the location was near Svilengrad and they arrived there at around 10 am.
+The officers forced the men across the border and yelled “go back to Greece and never come back!” to the group.

 They spent 5 hours in the cells, with no food, water, or medical assistance.
 There was no translator present for those who did not understand what the officers said before they were put in the cell.
 For those 5 hours in the cell, the officers said nothing to them.

-The Greek police stayed and watched the group on the island after ferrying everyone across, they didn’t say anything or do anything initially, but just stared at the group to make sure no one tried to cross back.
+The Greek police stayed and watched the group on the island after ferrying everyone across, they did not say anything or do anything initially, but just stared at the group to make sure no one tried to cross back.
 The Turkish authorities arrived near the island as soon as the group arrived on the island, of which the respondent identified seven officers wearing green camouflage uniforms, with a green military truck.
 The Turkish officers let women and children cross from the island to Turkey, as well as some of the older members of the group.
 But the officers were shouting at some of the old people in the group to go back to Greece.